VahidR/livescheme/README.md

 # livescheme
-Learning [from the masters] to write a scheme like language in Golang
+Learning [from the masters / Code Kata] to write a scheme like language in Golang

+---